 Crowdfundraising is not only a powerful way for you to raise more money—it’s also a way for you to recruit new networks of supporters.
 Even if a person gives simply because their friend asked them to, follow up!
 Let them know that their gift was valuable and ask if they would like to learn more about how they can be a part of your mission.
 Not everyone will engage, but it is important that you provide the best possible experience with your brand, even for your one-time donors.

-If you’re looking for campaign inspiration, advice, and how-tos, join the 2017 #GivingTuesday webinar series.
+If you’re looking for campaign inspiration, advice, and how-tos, watch our on-demand #GivingTuesday webinar series.
 Each session features a nonprofit organization sharing its strategies for #GivingTuesday success.

 Get nonprofit articles, best practice advice, fundraising ideas and invaluable industry reports and webinars delivered for free!